RemyDeWolf/rainbow/README.md

 * Language type: compiled or interpreted

 This list is not exhaustive and it's a very hard question to answer.

-But would it be possible to have a common base and only change the language used for a similar implementation?
+**Would it be possible to have a common base and only change the language used for a similar implementation?**
-If every characteristic is a color, the idea of Rainbow is to look at the full spectrum of colors and only compare the output.
+If every characteristic is a color, the idea of Rainbow is to look at the full spectrum and only compare the output.

 Rainbow is a framework to test and compare simple implementations running on containers.
 It is well suited to compare programming languages as it can build and deploy the various implementations and run on similar infrastructure to have comparable outputs.